-A little background: I spent my formative years either in graduate school or in academia but I also have extensive experience in strength training and fitness/wellness.
-Growing up in Santa Barbara, California meant that I spent my life at either the beach or at the gym.
-While pursuing my doctorate in Hispanic literature, I worked in the weight room at Indiana University and was an elected representative on the student health/wellness advisory committee.
-During school breaks, I’d often go with my best friend to her family’s home in Chicago.
-While there, I would sigh over the library of my bestie’s dad (a retired orthopedic surgeon) and say, “If I had two lives to live, I’d be an orthopedic doctor.”
+Dr. Bruno spent her formative years either in graduate school or in academia but she also has extensive experience in fitness/wellness.
+Growing up in Santa Barbara, California meant that she spent her life at either the beach or at the gym.
+While pursuing her doctorate in Hispanic literature, she worked in the weight room at Indiana University and was an elected representative on the student health/wellness advisory committee.
+During school breaks, she’d often go with her best friend to her family’s home in Chicago.
+While there, Dr. Bruno would sigh over the library of her bestie’s dad (a retired orthopedic surgeon) and say, “If I had two lives to live, I’d be an orthopedic doctor.”
 While still in her program to become a licensed acupuncturist, Dr. Bruno earned her credential as an AOBTA-CP (American Organization for Bodywork Therapies of Asia certified practitioner) and opened her early practice as a health coach and Chinese-style bodywork therapist.
 It really is no great surprise that Dr. Bruno’s practice includes a dedicated focus on pain relief and musculoskeletal health.

 Note: Two Hearts Wellness services are available by appointment at 4131 Spicewood Springs Rd Ste N8, Austin, TX 78759.
 Health coaching appointments are available at other times and do not require in-person visits.